A characterization of testable hypergraph properties: Hypergraph regularity: counting lemmas and approximation

 \subsection{Small perturbations of partitions}

 Here we consider the effect of small changes in a partition on the resulting parameters.
-In particular, the next lemma implies that for any family of partitions $\sP$, every family of partitions that is close to $\sP$ in distance is a family of partitions with almost the same parameters.
+In particular, the next lemma implies that for any equitable family of partitions $\sP$, every family of partitions that is close to $\sP$ in distance is an equitable family of partitions with almost the same parameters.

 \begin{lemma} Suppose $k\in \N\sm\{1\}$, $0<1/n \ll \nu \ll \epsilon$, and $0\leq \lambda \leq 1/4$.
 Suppose $R=(\epsilon/3,\ba,d_{\ba,k})$ is a regularity instance.
 Suppose $V$ is a vertex set of size $n$ and suppose $G^\kk,H^\kk$ are $k$-graphs on $V$ with $|G^{(k)}\triangle H^{(k)}|\leq \nu \binom{n}{k}$.
 Suppose $\sP=\sP(k-1,\ba)$ is a $(1/a_1,\epsilon,\ba,\lambda)$-equitable family of partitions on $V$ which is an $(\epsilon,d_{\ba,k})$-partition of $H^{(k)}$.
 Suppose $\sQ=\sQ(k-1,\ba)$ is a family of partitions on $V$ such that for any $j\in [k-1]$, $\hat{\bx}\in \hat{A}(j,j-1,\ba)$, and $b\in [a_j]$, we have